33 Time-Tested Ways To Find The Key To Happiness

 Your mind and body are connected.
 Your emotions affect your body's physical systems and the state of your body has an impact on your mind.

 When you practice meditation and deep breathing, you are able to relax and release tension through your breath and feel calmer and centered throughout the day.
-Watch my interview below with ABC News anchor and NY Times bestselling author, Dan Harris.

 32. Get more physical activity.